 Undergraduate Student Academic Employment

-The following guidelines apply to employment in the three undergraduate academic job titles:
+The following guidelines apply to employment in the three undergraduate academic job profiles:

 Graduate Student Academic Employment

 For detailed information about graduate student academic employment, please see the Graduate School website.
 The following are some of the rules that apply to graduate students employed in student academic titles:

 - To work in a graduate academic job profile, you must be currently enrolled in the university, be in good academic standing, be making satisfactory progress toward your graduate degree, and meet these additional requirements:

 - To be eligible for a fall or spring semester assignment, you must be enrolled in at least 9 semester credit hours for that semester.